Death of James Cook: Affray on beach and Cook's death

-Accounts differ over the confused events that followed, but at some point the Hawaiians learned that a chief named Kalimu had been shot on the other side of the bay, which further angered the crowd.
-When a warrior threatened Cook with a dagger and a stone, Cook fired small shot at him but it had little effect because the warrior was wearing his war mat.
+Accounts differ over the confused events that followed, (Note: Williams notes that eyewitness accounts of the fracas differed and discusses such inconsistencies as whether the marines or the crew of the boats fired first, and whether Cook was clubbed before being stabbed.) but at some point the Hawaiians learned that a chief named Kalimu had been shot on the other side of the bay, which further angered the crowd.
+When a warrior threatened Cook with a dagger and a stone, Cook fired small shot at him, but it had little effect because the warrior was wearing his war mat.
 (Note: Cook was armed with a double-barrelled musket.
 He had loaded one barrel with small shot and the other with ball.)
 The crowd began throwing stones, knocking down a marine.
-Phillips was attacked with a dagger but fended off his assailant with the butt of his musket, after which Cook fired ball at a Hawaiian, killing him.
+Phillips was attacked with a dagger, but fended off his assailant with the butt of his musket, after which Cook fired ball at a Hawaiian, killing him.
 One of Kalaniʻōpuʻu's sons was already in the pinnace, but returned to shore when the firing started.
-The Hawaiians launched a general attack and the marines and boat crews opened fire.
+The Hawaiians launched a general attack, and the marines and boat crews opened fire.
 (Note: Crew member accounts disagree about whether the marines and boat crews opened fire on Cook's orders.)